French daredevil known for skyscraper climbs plummets to death from 68th floor

 Shortly before his death, Lucidi posted a photograph of the Hong Kong skyline on his Instagram profile.

-According to his social media page, Lucidi attempted stunts in various parts of the world, such as Bulgaria, Portugal, France, Ukraine and Dubai.
+According to his social media page, Lucidi attempted stunts in various parts of the world, including Bulgaria, Portugal, France, Ukraine and Dubai.

 In one of his Instagram photos, he can be seen standing on the top of a skyscraper overlooking the Sheikh Zayed Road in Dubai.